 These are inclusive of training, updates, repairs, maintenance, and on-call support via toll-free telephone and email.

 A bridge structure is built to span a physical impediment, such as a body of road, valley, or water.
 It is constructed to provide a way over the obstacle, usually something otherwise difficult or impossible to cross.

 Bridges are under various loads and environmental impacts that cause them to lose their structural integrity.
 Nondestructive load testing is a practical approach to measuring the structural response of a bridge under various loading conditions and determining its structural integrity.

 What are the three types of loads that must be considered in bridge construction?

 Structural engineers consider three main types of loads:

 3. Environmental loads: Dead loads include the weight of the bridge itself plus any other permanent object affixed to the bridge, such as toll booths, highway signs, guardrails, gates, or a concrete road surface.

 How are bridges tested for safety?

-Load testing of bridges is a practice as old as bridge engineering.
+Pavement and bridge load testing is a practice as old as bridge engineering.
 In the past, load testing was used upon opening a newly-built bridge to show the traveling public that this structure is safe for use.
 Over time, engineers have developed different practices for load testing.